ISibboI/evalexpr/README.md

 | - | 110 | Negation |
 | ! | 110 | Logical not |

+Operators with higher precedence have a higher priority when determining the order of evaluation.
+The precedence of variables and values is 200, and the precedence of function literals is 190.

 ### Values

 Operators take values as arguments and produce values as results.